 Top 10 In-Memory Computing experts to follow

-Dr. Tilmann Rabl: A recognized figure in the realm of data systems, Dr. Rabl’s research at the University of Waterloo has encompassed in-memory databases, contributing to advancements in efficient data processing.
+Dr. Tilmann Rabl: A recognized figure in the realm of big data systems, Dr. Rabl’s research at the University of Waterloo has encompassed in-memory databases, contributing to advancements in efficient data processing.

 Monica Beckwith: An independent consultant and recognized Java Champion, Beckwith’s expertise lies in performance tuning of Java Garbage Collection, which is instrumental for in-memory computing platforms.